 3 Types of Employees: How to Spot the Silent Killer

-After polling more than 25 million Americans within hundreds of organizations, the 2013 State of the American Workplace Report conducted by Gallup has developed interesting findings regarding employee engagement.
-The results have led Gallup to determine three types of employee engagement level—engaged, disengaged and actively disengaged—but what does this all mean?
-Well, here’s a quick breakdown of Gallup’s report to get us started!
+After polling more than 25 million Americans within hundreds of organizations, Gallup’s 2013 State of the American Workplace Report has developed interesting findings regarding employee engagement.
+The results have led Gallup to determine three types of employee engagement levels—engaged, disengaged, and actively disengaged—but what does this all mean?
+Here’s a quick breakdown of Gallup’s report to get us started!

-1. Engaged Employees -“Engaged employees work with passion and feel a profound connection to their company.
+1. Engaged Employees -“Engaged employees work passionately and feel a profound connection to their company.
 They drive innovation and move the organization forward.”